Architecture of 18th Century Castles

 4. The Use of New Materials:

-The 18th century also saw the use of new construction materials.
-Plaster, for example, is used to create decorative designs inside castles.
-Architects also experiment with brick, stone and other materials to create unique visual effects.
+The 18th century also saw the use of new building materials.
+Plaster, for example, was used to create decorative patterns inside castles.
+Architects also experimented with brick, stone, and other materials to create unique visual effects.

 Examples of 18th Century Castles

-Several emblematic castles in France perfectly illustrate the architecture of this period.
+Several iconic castles in France perfectly illustrate the architecture of this period.
 Among them:

 Château de Chantilly: